rhwrd/industrial_training/gh_pages/_downloads/python-pcl training wiki_Limited C++.md

 <pre><code>
 <description>The lesson_perception package</description></code></pre>

+    <u>I don't think this is correct.
+This is not the lesson_preception package.
+I believe this should be left unchanged</u>

 7. Update your <build_depend> and <run_depend> to reflect roscpp, rospy, and perception_msgs.

+    <u>Again, this should already have been done in the initial creation of the package</u>

 8. Save and close the file.

+    <u>Overall, it seems that package.xml should not need any initial edits<u>

 #<big>Creating setup.py</big>